pantheon-systems/documentation/source/docs/articles/organizations/adding-a-custom-upstream.md

 When testing is complete, merge any outstanding pull requests into the master branch or push to the branch you want Pantheon to clone and pull updates from.
 Upstreams can be public or private repositories, but this cannot change after sites are created from it.
 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
-For private repositories, create a dedicated user with read-only access to the repository.</div>
+For private repositories, create a dedicated user with read-only access to the repository.
+The username should not be an email address, and the password should only contain alphanumeric characters. </div>

 ## Submit Product Information